 The European Board of Paediatrics (EBP) is the Executive of the Paediatric Section of the UEMS (UEMS-SP), and so is formally part of the UEMS.
 It sits within the European Academy of Paediatrics, but has to follow the Statutes and rules of the UEMS and this is important especially in terms of voting and decisions made by the Board.

-The formal statutes concerning UEMS Boards can be found here, and a diagram of the structure is here.
-The key role is to maintain the highest possible standards of training in Paediatrics across Europe and the primary output from the Board is therefore European Training Requirements (ETRs) which list the syllabus, trainee assessment methodology, and trainer and training centre requirements.
+The key role of EBP is to harmonize and maintain the highest possible standards of training in Paediatrics across Europe and one of the primary outputs from the Board is therefore European Training Requirements (ETRs) which list the syllabus, trainee assessment methodology, and trainer and training centre requirements.
 These ETRs are developed within jointly between the EBP and European specialist societies, and once complete are voted on at a General Assembly meeting of the EBP.
 They are then submitted to a council meeting of the UEMS for adoption at which time they are officially recognised.